 example command(RHEL): ssh –i your.pem centos@ip-or-hostname

-Upon successful login you will reach the screen show below.
+Upon successful login, you will reach the screen show below.
 Click the red box to Get a Free Tower Trial License.

-This action will open a new window navigate to the new window and select 10-NODE BASIC TOWER - FREE TRIAL.
-Enter the information requested and Click Submit.
-Check your email for trial license info
+On the next screen illustrated in Figure 12, choose the free trial option, enter the information requested, and then choose Submit.